 Above all, we focus on exceptional CARE, person and family-centered OUTCOMES, and comprehensive EDUCATION and SUPPORT for our clients and families.
-Furthermore, our medical speech-language pathology background and training allow us to address your most complex speech, cognitive, communication, swallowing, and voice therapy needs.
+Furthermore, our medical speech-language pathology background and training allows us to address your most complex speech, cognitive, communication, swallowing, and voice therapy needs.

 We provide in-home services in Pawleys Island, Murrells Inlet, and surrounding areas.

 Additionally, we provide online services for residents of Arizona, California, and South Carolina.